GruffCassquatch/ClothingTweaker/README.md

 Now includes support for the clothes added by [ClothingPack](https://github.com/ds5678/Clothing-Pack), [NorthfolkClothingPack](https://github.com/HAHAYOUDEAD/NorthfolkClothingPack) and [PrisonPack](https://github.com/TheDevv/Prison-Pack)

-Compatible with [Weight Tweaks](https://github.com/Xpazeman/tld-weight-tweaks) by Xpazeman, just leave the "Clothing Modifier" setting at 1.00.
+Compatible with [Weight Tweaks](https://github.com/Xpazeman/tld-weight-tweaks) by Xpazeman, just leave the "Clothing Modifier" setting at 1.00 if you want to use the weight settings in ClothingTweaker instead.
 It's fine to change "Worn Clothing Modifier".

 Based on [FurClothingMod](https://github.com/ds5678/FurClothingMod) by ds5678